Can DSS improve strategic planning?

 Where is Strategic Planning headed?

-Richard T. Roth of The Hackett Group identified several key trends that will drive World-Class business performance in the future, including 1) "collaboration" will become the watchword to planning; 2) companies will continue to de-emphasize the traditional static budget in favor of driver-based rolling forecasts; 3) increased focus on more dynamic planning processes that allow organizations to anticipate and adapt when events happen rather than waiting for the roll of the calendar; and 4) technology advances will bring tantalizingly close the possibility for real-time decision support.
+Richard T. Roth of The Hackett Group identified several key trends that will drive World-class business performance in the future, including 1) "collaboration" will become the watchword to planning; 2) companies will continue to de-emphasize the traditional static budget in favor of driver-based rolling forecasts; 3) increased focus on more dynamic planning processes that allow organizations to anticipate and adapt when events happen rather than waiting for the roll of the calendar; and 4) technology advances will bring tantalizingly close the possibility for real-time decision support.

 In summary, what are the prerequisites to effective strategic planning:

-1. Effective communication and decision support,
+1. Effective communication and decision support

-2. Extensive senior management involvement,
+2. Extensive senior management involvement

-3. A comprehensive, rational planning process, and
+3. A comprehensive, rational planning process

-4. A Widespread perceived need for strategic planning.
+4. A widespread perceived need for strategic planning

 References